Matlock, Derbyshire: Sport

-Matlock is home to Matlock Town Football Club, playing in the Northern Premier League Premier Division at their Causeway Lane ground.
+Matlock is home to Matlock Town Football Club, playing in the Northern Premier League East Division at their Causeway Lane ground.

 Matlock is also home to Matlock and Cromford Meadows Cricket Club playing next to the football ground, and Matlock and District Swimming Club (also known as MAD Swimming) which trained and competed in the nearby old Matlock Lido before it closed in August 2011 with subsequent events transferred to the Arc complex.
 Matlock Cycling Club has helped to produce a number of national and international status riders including Tim Gould, Olympian Mountain Biker Annie Last and has a popular youth section.

 Matlock's rugby team play their home matches at nearby Cromford Meadows.
 They run 3 senior teams and the 1st XV compete at Level 6 in the RFU league structure.
 Matlock Rugby Club also has a thriving minis and junior section with over 250 members all supported by fully qualified mini and junior coaches.
 In 2007 the club was awarded the Derbyshire Tigger Price Memorial trophy for the team of the year award.

 On the outskirts of Matlock off the A6 Bakewell Road, a new multi-use leisure centre and swimming facility was opened in 2011 known as Arc Leisure Matlock.
 It was opened officially by Lord Sebastian Coe.